TZstatsADS/fall2017-project1-duanshiqi/README.md

 Term: Fall 2017

-+ Project title: U.S. Presidential Inaugural Speeches —- How did they say?
++ Project title: U.S. Presidential Inaugural Speeches —- What did they say?
 What are the differences between the Republicans and the Democrats?
 Is Trump an alien?

 + This project is conducted by Shiqi Duan